IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 huge memory footprint.
 And since we've -- at least temporarily -- coupled flushing and snapshotting, that means we'll now need to take snapshots during replay.
 This doesn't seem particularly onerous or awkward, but it's a new behavior we haven't considered before.
+In fact, it has benefits for the user: even an interrupted node start-up might have made persisted progress so that the next node start-up start replying from a later block (by using a newly-written snapshot).

 ## The kind of the `LedgerState` data family